 About 200,000 NSW children use the train or bus daily.
-On these journeys they are exposed to plenty of advertising.
+Food companies place advertising to target children on these journeys.

 So what is the link between junk food marketing and increased risk of cancer?

-Restricting exposure to junk food ads is one of the most cost-effective strategies to reduce childhood obesity and decrease the risk of cancer in adulthood.
+Restricting exposure to junk food ads is one of the most cost-effective strategies to reduce childhood obesity rates and decrease the risk of cancer in adulthood.